ramantehlan/LegalAI/README.md

 # LegalAI

-Cloud based AI for lawyers and legal firms, which can find arguments, voilations etc, can also create all the required documents like written statements, case summery, time line etc.
+Platform for lawyers and legal firms to leverage ML/NLP to identify, extract, and analyze cases, and manage them on cloud.

 **Other Features**
 - Multi users level.